mmarikar/2_11_2025_EK/README.md

-uncommented stat_summary for boxplot's median to be displayed as intended. increase sizes of axis labels and plot title by modifying the theme's axis text and title, and centering the heading and increasing its font size
+Uncommented stat_summary for boxplot's median to be displayed as intended.
+Increase sizes of axis labels and plot title by modifying the theme's axis text and title, and centering the heading and increasing its font size.